wjzhengsh/blockchain/howto/ibp-console-join-network.md

 *Figure 2.
 Creating the peer organization CA*
 After you deploy the CA, you will use it when you create your organization MSP, register users, and to create your entry point to a network, the **peer**.

+Advanced users may already have their own CA, and not want to create a new CA in the console.
+If your existing CA can issue certificates in `X.509` format, you can use your own third-party CA instead of creating a new one here.
+See this topic on [Using a third-party CA with your peer or orderer](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-identities) for more information.

 ### Using your CA to register identities
 {: #ibp-console-join-network-use-CA-org2}